Chaitra6/EC-Form/README.md

 # EC-Form

-* HAs all the CRUD operation along with google captcha
+* Has all the CRUD operation along with google captcha
 * Created buttons SUBMIT, UPDATE, DELETE.